 In the development of the output, local, regional, national, international and EU levels of policy and administration are involved in all countries with project and associated partners. (see 4.5 + 4.7).
 This cooperation, which also promotes multi-level governance on a sustained basis, is carried out in bilateral negotiations and consultations with the respective project partners in all countries and regions, as well as with all partners at workshops and conferences.

-The entire Policy Strategy Program can be accessed here (please click on the picture below to download the pdf file)
+The entire Policy Strategy Program can be accessed here, or by clicking on the image below.

 Females are hardly taking over companies as successors.
 This needs to be changed and thus the proportion of total female entrepreneurs increased.